 If you want a healthcare career without years of school, medical billing and coding is a good option.
-With the right training, you can qualify for entry-level roles at hospitals, clinics, or insurance companies in less than two years.
+With the right training, you can qualify for entry-level roles at hospitals, clinics, or insurance companies in about two years.
 Indiana has several trade schools and community colleges that offer approved programs.

 Here’s what you should know before you choose a school.